-Pickled mustard greens are mustard greens that have been brined in a salt solution and then fermented for a few days to develop its salty sour flavour.
-It is used in Asian cooking and is most commonly used in South Asian dishes.
+Pickled mustard greens are mustard greens that have been brined in a salt solution and then fermented for a few days to develop their salty-sour flavor.
+It is used in Asian cooking and is most commonly used in South East Asian dishes.

 A good substitution for pickled mustard greens would be sauerkraut.